I believe there is some incorrect information presented

 down the mentioned points as you suggest, so perpendicular distance

-is the same, therefore you say the resistive torque remains constant.
+is the same, therefore, you say the resistive torque remains

-I don't believe I had made any erroneous statements on this section,
+I don't believe I had made any erroneous statements in this section,

 it's just stating 'resistive arm becomes longer' may be a bit